 To make CBD oil at home, you'll need to follow a simple two-step process: decarboxylation and infusion.
 While it sounds complex, decarboxylation is a simple process of precision heating that activates beneficial compounds in cannabis.
 The second step, infusion, releases those compounds into a carrier oil.
 Infused oils are easy to take, and oil makes these compounds easier for your body to absorb, too.

 Activating the CBD

 In order to make CBD oil, you need to extract cannabidiol from hemp first.
 Further, you need to activate through a process called decarboxylation.
 The compounds in cannabis plants aren't active or bioavailable on their own; rather, they're activated through heat which is why the plant is traditionally smoked.

 Rather than smoking, you can activate these compounds through other means of heating.
 Some people bake hemp flowers in a slow oven for about an hour or use a slow cooker.
 These methods are inexpensive, but they're also imprecise and may not activate all the CBD.

-To activate CBD efficiently and to get the most from your plant material, you’ll need a precision cooker (also known as a decarboxylator) which can maintain exact temperatures needed for the full activation of CBD and other cannabinoids.
+To activate CBD efficiently and to get the most from your plant material, you'll need a precision cooker (also known as a decarboxylator) that can maintain the exact temperatures needed for the full activation of CBD and other cannabinoids.
 With precision heating, decarboxylators extract a higher percentage of beneficial plant compounds than cruder methods and are a worthwhile investment for anyone who takes CBD oil regularly or wants to make a consistently good product.